bryanwhl/pet-social/docs/DeveloperGuide.md

 1. If no further updates are required for the pull request, that developer will merge the pull request into the `main` branch
 1. Before starting on your next feature, run `git checkout main` to switch to the main branch locally.
 Run `git pull` to obtain the latest codebase.
 Repeat step 1

+Bugs found in Pet Social are raised as an Issue on the GitHub Issue Tracker.
+This allows us to keep track of all bugs in a consolidated manner.

 ### Automated Checks

 Currently, upon every Pull request, two checks will be done automatically on Github: